 Below are the steps:

-• Navigate the Gear icon & choose Chart of Accounts
+• Navigate to the Gear icon & choose Chart of Accounts

 • Hit New Present on the top-right corner of the screen